aakashsh1201/Sentiment_Analysis_NLP/README.md

 - Added session object to remember admin credentials for short amount of time.

 - Now you can upload a test file of reviews and then it will show you the graph of the predicted sentiments.
-Check it out [here](https://sentiment-analysis-web-app.herokuapp.com/upload)

 - Implemented custom scroll bar, now it looks kind of cool and now you can use it as a pwa, go to 'add to screen' and then it will be a standalone chrome app